fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 Fruitful discussions and exchanges with my mentors and three experts resulted in the plan below.

 ### Engaging the stakeholders ###
-1. Start with a Proof Of Concept (POC) with one newly launched AO journal and with one established OA journal => POC successful the new workflow with open data checking points might be better accepted by the community if it is coming from their peer (editors).
+1. Start with a Proof Of Concept (POC) with one newly launched AO journal and with one established OA journal => POC successful: the new workflow with open data checking points might be better accepted by the community if it is coming from their peer (editors).
 2. Consider open data badges https://www.acm.org/publications/artifacts and
 3. Check Open results of the data badges: Pilot results, Challenges, and Opportunities https://researchdata.springernature.com/posts/open-data-badges-pilot-results-challenges-and-opportunities
 4. Focus and encourage Data Citation https://www.project-freya.eu/en/pid-graph/the-pid-graph rather than DAS which is a standard section in most publications